Efficient and Physically-Consistent Modeling of Reconfigurable Electromagnetic Structures: Limitations

 \section{Limitations}

 While the proposed modeling method is both \emph{efficient} and \emph{physically consistent}, it has the following key limitations.

 First,~\fref{asm:basic_assumption_radiating_part} limits our model to REMSs with no movable parts.
-This prevents our model from describing systems as the ones described in~\cite{lor_phon_lim_reconfigurable_transmissive_metasurface_with_a_combination_of_scissor_and_rotation_actuators_for_independently_controlling_beam_scanning_and_polarization_conversion,veljovic_skrivervik_ultralow_profile_circuilarly_polarized_reflectarray_antenna_for_cubesat_intersatellite_links_in_k_band,huang_pogorzelski_a_ka_band_microstrip_reflectarray_with_elements_having_variable_rotation_angles} or so-called fluid antennas~\cite{wong_shojaeifard_tong_zhang_fluid_antenna_systems}.
-However, as movable parts tend to have a high propensity for mechanical degradation or failures, it remains an open question what role such antenna systems will play in future wireless networks.
-Second, as discussed in~\fref{rem:sampling}, we assumed that radiating structure kernels can be approximated arbitrarily well with sampled kernels.
+This prevents our model from describing systems as the ones described in~\cite{lor_phon_lim_reconfigurable_transmissive_metasurface_with_a_combination_of_scissor_and_rotation_actuators_for_independently_controlling_beam_scanning_and_polarization_conversion,veljovic_skrivervik_ultralow_profile_circuilarly_polarized_reflectarray_antenna_for_cubesat_intersatellite_links_in_k_band,huang_pogorzelski_a_ka_band_microstrip_reflectarray_with_elements_having_variable_rotation_angles} or fluid antennas~\cite{wong_shojaeifard_tong_zhang_fluid_antenna_systems}.
+However, as movable parts tend to have a high propensity for mechanical degradation, it remains an open question what role such antenna systems will play in future wireless networks.
+Second, as discussed in~\fref{rem:sampling}, we assumed that radiating structure kernels can be efficiently approximated arbitrarily well with sampled kernels.
 However, we have neither discussed the number of required samples nor how an optimal sampling strategy would look like.
 A detailed investigation of both of these aspects, which relate to the mathematical complexity of a REMS's far field, is part of ongoing research.

+Third, a complete description of the EM fields surrounding a REMS would encompass both the near- and far-field regions; however, our approach focuses solely on modeling the far-field interaction of REMSs.
+Note that modeling the far-field interaction is sufficient for many applications in wireless communication and sensing systems, as the various entities (e.g., different REMSs) are typically located within each other's far-field region.
+Nevertheless, there are also applications in which modeling the REMS-near-field interaction is of interest; see, e.g.,~\cite{jiang_shi_zhang_large_scale_ris_enabled_air_ground_channels}.

-Third, our proposed model in~\fref{sec:modeling} is designed for a narrowband analysis of REMSs.
-However, our model can straightforwardly be generalized to enable a broadband analysis, for instance, by treating each frequency of interest separately.
-Nonetheless, it is an open question whether the model parameters for all frequencies of interest must be stored individually or if more memory- and compute-efficient approaches exist.
+Fourth, the model proposed in~\fref{sec:modeling} is designed for narrowband analysis of REMSs.
+However, our model can readily be generalized for broadband analysis, e.g., by treating each frequency of interest separately.
+It remains an open question whether the model parameters for all frequencies of interest must be stored individually or if more memory- and compute-efficient approaches exist.